 “It’s so difficult to attribute attacks to a certain country.
-You see so many false flags,” Wembley Partners Managing Partner Martyn Gill told The Sociable in the same discussion with Staynings and Wolfe.
+You see so many false flags,” Wembley Partners Managing Partner Martyn Gill told The Sociable in the same discussion with Staynings and the analyst.

 “If you get it wrong, you’re going to get it really wrong if you point the finger at the international level” — Martyn Gill

 He added that last year Russian actors used Iranian infrastructure to carry out an attack, so it looked like it was an Iranian state-sponsored attack, but in reality it was the Russians.